215 Henderson Road

 Experienced Trail Horses For Sale

-All of our horses offered for sale are owned by and reside at Evening Shade
+All of the horses offered for sale are owned by and reside at Evening Shade

-in him/her with our money, why should we expect you to believe enough in that
+in him/her with my money, why should I expect you to believe enough in that

 same horse to consider investing in him/her with your money to have as your

 next companion and trail/pleasure partner?
-And we would not consider placing
+And I would not consider placing

-any horse until we've lived with them long enough to know who they really are
+any horse until I've lived with them long enough to know who they really are

 and how they respond to all the many different aspects of their life.
 That's